aharring83/SARS-CoV-2-Wastewater-Sequencing-Analysis-Pipeline/README.md

 - You will need the cov files, depth files and all_filtered.tsv files.
 You will also need the covid.txt, voc_omicron.txt and a description file (this is similar to the samplesheet).
 - The covid.txt, description file, voc_omicron.txt and all_filtered.tsv are required for the voc_annotation.rmd script.
 This will generate the SC2 variant profile.
 Remember to open the all_filtered.tsv file in excel and save it prior to running the script.
 - The description file, covid.txt, depth folder and cov folder are needed for the sentinel_reports.rmd script.
 This will geneate the sample statistics.
+The R markdown scripts and necessary files are in the folder called Rscripts.